Should You Worry About Morning Sickness?

 There are effective treatments

 Over-the-counter (OTC) treatments might also help.
-Before trying any OTC treatments, though, check with an OBGYN or another HCP.
+Before trying any OTC treatments, though, check with an OBGYN.

-If these options are not effective, prescription antiemetic medications may reduce vomiting.
-Hyperemesis gravidarum may require a hospital stay so HCPs can evaluate liver function; monitor weight loss or malnutrition; give IV fluids, medications, and/or nutrition; and/or treat any imbalances in blood chemistry (electrolytes).
+If these options are not effective, prescription medications called antiemetics may reduce vomiting.
+Hyperemesis gravidarum may require a hospital stay so HCP can evaluate your liver; monitor weight loss or malnutrition; give IV fluids (fluid through a vein in your arm), medications, and/or nutrition; and/or treat any imbalances in salts in your blood.

 Judith A Smith, Karin A Fox, MD, Shannon M Clark.
 Nausea and vomiting of pregnancy.
 UpToDate.
 April 2021.